ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 The rest of the sections below cover optional features in Octane that you can consider using now.
 These features are independent of each other.
 You can opt into them one at a time, in any order.

 You will be able to migrate to many of Octane's idioms automatically using codemods that we will finalize with Ember 3.14.
+When we say "Octane idioms," we mean the syntax and patterns that Octane introduces.
 We do not recommend trying to mass-migrate older code (like `@ember/component` Components) without those codemods.

 Even then, many teams may want to not convert older code at all, and just start using Octane idioms moving forward. **This is a valid, fully supported approach.** We will have a guide to upgrading describing the options and strategy that we will finalize with Ember 3.14.
 At the same time, all of the Ember Guides and Tutorials will be fully migrated to Octane idioms.
 You can get a sneak peek of those work-in-progress learning resources [here](https://emberjs.com/editions/octane)!